 - Dress Code: Children should come to their center dressed in "play clothes" appropriate for the weather so that they feel free to participate in both indoor and outdoor activities (please see "Outdoor Play" below).
 Washable clothing is recommended, as children may be involved in messy developmental activities (e.g. art, cooking and water/sand play).
 Long dresses are not permitted/recommended for safety reasons.
 At least two changes of clothing for all CDC children are recommended.
 All clothing and accessories should be labeled with the child's full name.
 Parents and teens will be notified of any other clothing or footwear requirements by the program. - Shoes: Child/youth footwear should have rubber soles and be suitable for running, climbing and jumping.
-For safety reasons, open-toed shoes, Crocs, flip-flop/thongs, heels without straps or wedged heels are not permitted at CDC, SAC and MST.
-SAC Families should bring any questions on footwear to facility management.
-During the summer months, CDC children should bring close-toed water shoes for outdoor water play. - Jewelry: Accessories such as earrings, rings, bracelets, necklaces and barrettes are not permitted for children under three years of age or children who are in multiage rooms with children under three.
+For safety reasons, open-toed shoes, Crocs, flip-flop/thongs, heels without straps, wedged heels and/or slippers are not permitted at CDC, SAC and MST.
+SAC

+Families should bring any questions on footwear to facility management.
+During the summer months, CDC children should bring close-toed water shoes for outdoor water play.

+- Jewelry: Accessories such as earrings, rings, bracelets, necklaces and barrettes are not permitted for children under three years of age or children who are in multiage rooms with children under three.
 Using bandages to cover earrings is not a child-safe alternative and is not permitted. - Sleep Aids: If your child is over 12 months of age and has a special soft toy or blanket that he/she naps with, it may be brought to the program.
 (Due to SIDS prevention recommendations, it is not recommended that children 12 months or younger sleep with soft toys or blankets.)
 The nap time toy or blanket will be put in the child's cubby and be made available for use during nap time.
-These items will need to be taken home for weekly
+These items will need to be taken home for weekly laundering.
+Pacifiers are permitted during nap time, but will be removed once the child falls asleep.